 About AIMS and the Next Einstein Initiative

 The African Institute for Mathematical Sciences (AIMS) is a pan-African network of Centres of Excellence for postgraduate training, research and public engagement in the mathematical sciences.
 Its mission is to enable Africa’s brightest students to flourish as independent thinkers, problem solvers and innovators capable of propelling Africa’s future scientific, educational and economic self-sufficiency.
-AIMS was founded in 2003 and has produced more than 1200 graduates, about one third of whom are women.
-The goal of the Next Einstein Initiative (NEI) is to build 15 Centres of Excellence across Africa by 2023.
-Of these, six are already operational in Cameroon, Ghana, Rwanda, Senegal, South Africa and Tanzania.
+AIMS was founded in 2003 and has produced more than 1200 graduates, about one-third of whom are women.
+AIMS has six centres already operational in Cameroon, Ghana, Rwanda, Senegal, South Africa and Tanzania.

 To learn more, please visit nexteinstein.org.

 About the Robert Bosch Stiftung

 The Robert Bosch Stiftung is one of Europe’s largest foundations associated with a private company.
 It invests approximately 70 million euros annually in supporting approximately 800 of its own as well as third-party projects in the fields of international relations, education, society and culture, as well as health and science.
 Since its founding back in 1964, the Foundation has used more than 1.2 billion euros for charitable activities.

 The Robert Bosch Stiftung continues the charitable pursuits of Robert Bosch (1861 – 1942), the founder of both the company and the foundation.
 It owns about a 92 percent stake in Robert Bosch GmbH, and finances its operations from the dividends it receives from this holding.
 Robert Bosch’s former home in Stuttgart serves as the foundation’s headquarters.
 Around 140 employees work for the Foundation at this location and at its offices in Berlin.

 +++ ends +++